pcarbonn/H-Calc/README.md

 To illustrate the use of these technologies, H-Calc is a (limited) calculator that accepts formula containing additions and multiplications, and that evaluates them using additions only.

-The first iteration of our DSL interpreter supports the addition of integers only:
+The first iteration of our DSL interpreter supports the addition of integers (or floats) only.
+This requires some type checking.

     2 + 3 -> 5
+    2.0 + 3.0 -> 5.0

-Our second iteration supports multiplication by repeated additions: it transforms `n*a` into `a+a+...` (n times), after applying the distribution rule recursively: `a*(b+c) = a*b + a*c`.  `n` must be positive.
+A second iteration supports multiplication by repeated additions: it transforms `n*a` into `a+a+...` (n times), after applying the distribution rule recursively: `a*(b+c) = a*b + a*c`.  `n` must be a positive integer.
 This new functionality is implemented in C_Mul.hs only, showing the modularity of the design.

     2 * (3 + 4) -> ((3 + 3) + (4 + 4)) -> 14

-In a 3rd iteration, we support addition of float, and multiplication of a float by an integer.
-This requires some type checking.

-    2 * 3.0 -> (3.0 + 3.0) -> 6.0

 Yet another iteration could evaluate `n` as `1+1+...` (n times): feel free to give it a try !